5ayam5/COL334/Notes/lec8.md

     - send ACK

 ## TCP Fast Retransmit
-If sender receives 3 additional ACKs for same data, resend unACKed segment with smalles sequence number (since that segment has mostly been lost)
+If sender receives 3 additional ACKs for same data, resend unACKed segment with smallest sequence number (since that segment has mostly been lost)

 ## TCP Flow Control
 `rwnd` field in the header contains the available empty buffer size, unACKed data is limited to `rwnd`